-Books to Look Out For Out for in May 2024: Part One
+Books to Look Out For in May 2024: Part One

 Cover image for Moon Road by Sarah LeipcigerI’m beginning May’s first batch of new fiction with a novel I dived into as soon as I spotted it on NetGalley having loved the author’s previous two books.
 Sarah Leipciger returns to her native Canada for Moon Road, the story of a missing girl and her parents who receive news decades after she disappeared.
 Yannick has remarried several times since Una went missing but Kathleen has remained alone, reluctantly agreeing to travel with him to talk to the police in Vancouver where Una had been living.
 Although we discover what happened to Una, Leipciger’s novel is about her parents rather than her, portraying the upending of their lives by a loss that has never been resolved with a touching compassion and tenderness.
 Leipciger’s writing is as striking as I remembered from The Mountain Can Wait and Coming Up for Air.
 A novel to savour and return to.
 Review shortly…Cover image for A Perfect Day to Be Alone by Nanae Aoyama